-John began to be troubled in a manner unaccountable to his parents, who at first thought he had lost his reason.
-He was followed, he he had lost his reason.
-He was followed, he said, at all times and in all places when in the house, by an old grey headed man.
+Twenty-five miles up Fishing Creek, about twenty miles from Burton, lives Henry Nolan, said, at all times and in all places when in the house, by an old grey headed man.
 He could see this man plainly at all times, but no one else could.
-John's parents becoming alarmed, sent him away from home, and he remained some time, experiencing no trouble.
-His friends thinking his mind and sound health restored, sent for him, and he returned but to have his every step dogged in the same but to have his every step dogged in the same
+John's parents becoming alarmed, sent him away from home, and he but to have his every step dogged in the same